luojiahai/luojiahai/README.md

 - 🥢 I am a food enthusiast.
 - 🖥️ I am a software development engineer.
-- 🔭 I am currently working hard for a living
+- 🔭 I am currently working hard for a living.
-- 🌱 I am currently learning how machine thinks
+- 🌱 I am currently learning how machine thinks.
-- 🤔 I am looking for help with making money
+- 🤔 I am looking for help with making money.
 - 📫 How to reach me: luo[at]jiahai.co

 <!--